Hiking the Kuilau Ridge Trail on Kauaʻi

 Hiking the Kuilau Ridge Trail

-Kuilau Ridge is fairly straightforward trail with only one important turn once you reach shelter.
+For the most part, the Kuilau Ridge Trail is a fairly straightforward day hike with only one important turn once at the Kuilau Shelter.

 Kuilau Ridge Trailhead